kixlab/cupid-website/index.markdown

 [![Logo of NAVER](/assets/img/naver_logo.png)](https://www.facebook.com/NAVERAILAB)

 {: .center .acknowledgement}
-This research was supported by the **KAIST-NAVER Hypercreative AI Center**.
+This research was supported by the **KAIST-NAVER Hypercreative AI Center** and by **Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No. RS-2024-00443251, Accurate and Safe Multimodal, Multilingual Personalized AI Tutors)**.